asesma-org/miniASESMA2026/Week2/Day4/example5.phonon.dispersion.AlAs/README.md

         gnuplot plot_dispersion.gp

 6. Extra: can you spot the negative phonons?
 Why is that?
-   Now run AlAs from the top but change the **k-mesh** from 2 2 2 to 4 4 4 in AlAs.scf.in
+   Now run AlAs from the top but change the **k-mesh** from 2 2 2 to 4 4 4 in AlAs.scf.in.
    What happens to the phonos dispersion?